joshuaar/UDPChat/README.md

 Name: The name you want to appear by your chat text

 ##Details
 This uses UDP hole punching to get through "most" NATs you and your friend may be behind.
-Normally you would discover eachother's IP addresses through some external server, but in this simple example we just exchange that information manually.
+Normally you would discover peers (i.e. IP/Port info) through some external STUN type server, but in this simple example we just exchange that information manually.

-This was an experiment that let to other projects with distributed file sharing.
+This was an experiment that led to other projects with distributed file sharing.
 Check out RUDP_Share for more info.